Dev-anshika98/Weather-App/README.md

+# Weather App
+The React Weather App is a user-friendly web application that provides real-time weather information for countries around the world.
+Powered by React.js and a weather API, it delivers up-to-date details on temperature, humidity, and wind speed for any location.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.